xinyue-lily/xinyue-lily.github.io/_posts/2022-03-12-Final-Project.md

 ```
 ![confusion5.jpg]({{ site.baseurl }}/images/confusion5.png)

-Save the trained Support Vector Machine model in .\models\SVM.m so that it can be called in webapp.
+Save the trained support vector machine model in .\models\SVM.m so that it can be called in webapp.

 ```python
 joblib.dump(SVM, ".\\models\\SVM.m")
 ```

 #### (f) Tensorflow
-We build a Tensorflow Model with only four features combinations of cols5.
+We build a Tensorflow model with only four features combinations of cols5.
 ```python
 import tensorflow as tf
 from tensorflow import keras